avan-dam/cub3d/README.md

   - Except for the map content, each type of element can be seperated by one or more empty line(s).
   - Except for the map, each type of information from an element can be seperated by one or more space(s).
   - The map must be parsed as it looks like in the file.
 Spaces are a valid part of the map, and is up to your to handle.
 You must be able to parse any kind of map, as long as it respects the maps rules.
-  - Each element (except the map) firsts information is the type identifier (composed by one or two character(s)). followed by all specific information for each object in a strict order such as:
+  - Each element (except the map) firsts information is the type identifier (composed by one or two character(s)). followed by all specific information for each object in a strict order **such as**:

    - Resolution:
       e.g. R 1920 1080
       identifier: R